Inc44/dotfiles/COMMAND.md

 - `-ac 2`: Set audio channels to 2
 - `-an`: Disable audio
 - `-ar 44100|48000`: Set audio sample rate
-- `-b 0`: Use a bitrate of 0, which enables constant quality mode
+- `-b 0`: Use a bitrate of 0 for constant quality mode
 - `-b:a 128k`: Set audio bitrate to 128k
 - `-bufsize 10M`: Set buffer size to 10M
 - `-b:v 10M`: Set video bitrate to 10M